 Most UQ undergraduate programs show a minimum ATAR threshold as part of their entry requirements.
 But, if you’re not entirely sure which avenue you want to pursue, it might be helpful to get a broad idea of which doors are open to you with your ranking.
 So, with that in mind, here are some shortcuts based on the areas we get asked about most often.

-Note: The ATAR cut-offs in this article are based on UQ program entries in Semester 1, 2021.
+Note: The ATAR entry thresholds in this article are based on UQ program entries in Semester 1, 2022.
 These will vary from year to year and at other universities, so please consider the numbers here as guides, not guarantees.
 You’ll also need to meet all other entry requirements for your chosen program.

-For a UQ Bachelor of Laws (Honours), you need an ATAR of 97.00 or higher.
-This is also true for all dual degrees including a Bachelor of Laws (Honours) – except for a Bachelor of Humanities / Laws (Honours), which requires a 98.00 ATAR.
+For a UQ Bachelor of Laws (Honours), you'll likely need an ATAR of 98.00 or higher.
+This is also true for all dual degrees including a Bachelor of Laws (Honours) – except for a Bachelor of Humanities / Laws (Honours), which requires a 98.50 ATAR.

 Wondering what ATAR you need to be a doctor?
 In theory, you need an ATAR of 95.00 or higher.
 But the full answer is a little more complicated.